 So ... this tutorial will show you how to manually install Apache2 with SSL support.
 I will show you how to create a self-signed certificate which is secure, but will cause web browsers to issue a warning, because it won't be from/signed-by a trusted Certificate Authority such as GeoTrust or Verisign.

 Attention Apache 2.2.x Users!
-Luke Holladay wrote up a doc on modifying these instructions for use with Apache 2.2.x: download apache223ssl.doc here.
+Luke Holladay wrote apache223ssl.doc for you.
+It modifies my instructions for use with Apache 2.2.x.
 I haven't tried them myself and cannot answer questions about it; I'm still using Apache 2.0.x and the instructions on this page are targeted to that version which I sometimes refer to as Apache2 for short.

 1. Install OpenSSL

-OpenSSL is free, but the main site only distributes source code.
-They have a binary distributions page, but it only links to an installer made by Shining Light Productions.
-I haven't tried that, because I don't want any more crap in Add/Remove Programs.
+OpenSSL is free but the main site only distributes source code.
+They have a binary distributions page that only links to an installer made by Shining Light Productions.
+I haven't tried that because I don't want any more crap in Add/Remove Programs.

 Instead, I download the latest

 Openssl-version-Win32.zip from hunter, which is presently

 Openssl-0.9.8b-Win32.zip.
 It's about 1mb and is usually about the second link on the page.
 Don't get the links that say "Apache" in them just yet, be patient.